How to Stage Empty Apartment Photos for Better Listings

 - define what each room is supposed to communicate,

-- stage for the likely buyer instead of for decoration alone,
+- stage for the likely buyer or renter instead of for decoration alone,

-- and keep the result believable enough to support the real listing.
+- keep the result believable enough to support the real listing,

 In This Guide